GrgMdmn/OpenClassrooms_AI_Projects/Project_7/deployment/README.md

 Example commands to build and run:

     docker build -t sentiment-api .
-    docker run --env-file ../../.env -p 8000:8000 -p 8501:8501 sentiment-api
+    docker run --env-file ../../.env -p 8000:8000 -p 8080:8080 sentiment-api

 For deployment on a personal or public cloud (with docker-compose, Kubernetes), it is preferable to specify the necessary environment variables in `docker-compose.yml` or in secrets.

 Add the `--rm` argument so that the container is removed after stopping.

 **UPDATE** : in our case, we encountered some issues with the NAS which CPU is not able to run AVX2 instructions so we are obliged to deploy it on a "standard" public cloud service.
-To be precise, N100 CPU is normally able to run AXV2 instructions but some NAS motherboard manufacturers sometimes disable this feature.
+To be precise, N100 CPU is normally able to run AXV2 instructions but some NAS/home server motherboard manufacturers sometimes disable this feature.
 Maybe is it possible to renable it on the BIOS, but I am away from my NAS so it will have to wait.

 So, we decided to use Google Cloud.
 A common issue arises here: we cannot expose multiple ports (contrary to the instruction above) on a cloud service.